JJ/granada-off/text/university.md

 is an example of a [Carmen](https://es.wikipedia.org/wiki/Carmen_granadino), basically a villa within the confines of the city of Granada, but more often in the Albayzín or Realejo, sometimes in the Barranco del Abogado.
-As the Carmen website offers, Carmen comes from the arab *karm* which means vineyard; that was the name that orchards around the city received around the time when the Alhambra was built.
-There are many cármenes around the city, which makes the Albayzin seen from above a group of green patches quite different from what you see at street level: whitewashed walls and dark alleys.
+As the Carmen website offers, Carmen comes from the Arab *karm* which means vineyard; that was the name that orchards around the city received around the time when the Alhambra was built.
+There are many cármenes around the city, which makes the Albayzín seen from above a group of green patches quite different from what you see at street level: whitewashed walls and dark alleys.
 Some of them can be visited, but this one, besides having a incredibly nice